 - Go to Main > Production and start by selecting a carrier and a product which is the carrier service.

 - Check any add-on services needed on the shipment.
 It varies from carrier to carrier which services are available.

-- Fill in Receiver and Sender address.
+- Fill in Receiver and Sender addresses.
 As a minimum, fill in Name1, Address1, Country code, PostNo, and City.
 If you have a default sender address on your installation, this might be prefilled.
 Note that some carriers also require data in the Attention, Mobile, Email, and Phone fields.

 - Fill in References and Messages fields if needed.
 The References fields vary from carrier to carrier but the most commonly used fields are Ordernumber and ReceiverRef.
 Not all carriers support the message fields.

 - Fill in Goods Information.
 It depends on the type of the goods and your carrier how much information is needed.
 Number, Contents, and Weight are often mandatory.